BastianGschrey/PowerTune/README.md

 # PowerTune
-PowerTune is a Modern Gauge Display for Apexi Power FC and Adaptronic Select ECU based on QT5.8
+PowerTune is a Modern Gauge Display for written in QT5.8 and supports the following ECU's:

+Apexi Power FC
+Adaptronic Select ECU
+OBD II

 Testet Platforms :